Do you offer pet taxidermy?

 Help!
 My taxidermy animal is losing hair/feathers!

 This is a sign of a moth/beetle infestation.
 If possible, put the animal in the freezer for a few days.
-If this is impossible, put the animal in a plastic bag and spray thoroughly with insect spray.
+If this is impossible, put the animal in a plastic bag and spray thoroughly with insecticide spray.

 Where do you get your animals for taxidermy?